api-platform/docs/core/content-negotiation.md

         myformat: ['application/vnd.myformat']
 ```

-API Platform Core will automatically call the serializer with your defined format name as `format` parameter during the deserialization process (`myformat` in the example).
+API Platform will automatically call the serializer with your defined format name as `format` parameter during the deserialization process (`myformat` in the example).
 It will then return the result to the client with the requested MIME type using its built-in responder.
 For non-standard formats, [a vendor, vanity or unregistered MIME type should be used](https://en.wikipedia.org/wiki/Media_type#Vendor_tree).